Legrandin/pycryptodome/FuturePlans.rst

 Future releases will include:

 - Break-up test cases of ciphers and make them mode-specific
-- Make all hash object non-copiable and immutable after the first digest
+- Make all hash objects non-copiable and immutable after the first digest
+- Automatic IV/nonce generation for cipher modes
 - Move API documentation from epydoc to sphinx
 - Implement AES with bitslicing
 - Move old ciphers into a Museum submodule